-- (a) Desire to be an FTO. - (b) Non probationary status. - (c) Three years law enforcement experience is preferable. - (d) Demonstrated ability as a positive role model. - (e) Participate and pass a selection process. - (f) Evaluation by supervisors and current FTOs.
+- (a) Desire to be an FTO. - (b) Non probationary status. - (c) Three years law enforcement experience is preferable. - (d) Demonstrated ability as a positive role model. - (e) Participate and pass a selection process. - (f) Evaluation by supervisors and current FTOs. - (g) Possess a Wisconsin Law Enforcement Standards Board (LESB) basic certificate.

-When practical, an officer selected as an FTO shall successfully complete an FTO course approved by the Department prior to being assigned as an FTO.
+An officer selected as an FTO should, when practicle, successfully complete an FTO course approved by the Department prior to being assigned as an FTO.

-415.4 FIELD TRAINING OFFICER PROGRAM SUPERVISOR
+414.4 FIELD TRAINING OFFICER PROGRAM SUPERVISOR AND FIELD TRAINING COORDINATOR